 The number one priority for feeding your teen is that they are eating enough to support their growth and development.
 Then you need to consider their nutrition requirements for their sport.
 At its most basic level, a teenager’s diet should be made up of approximately:

 - protein of 1.2-2.0 grams per kg per day

-- fat being 20-35% of total energy, with a maximum of 10% total energy coming from saturated fats and trans fats
+- fat being 20-35% of total energy, with a maximum of 10% total energy coming from saturated fats, and a maximum of 1% from trans fats

 Carbohydrate and protein intake will vary depending on the volume (amount) and type of training a young athlete is involved in.

 Below we highlight how and why carbohydrate, protein, and fat intake is so important for sport performance.

 Carbohydrates are the body’s number one source of energy.
 Unfortunately, there is a lot of misleading information on the web that leads people to believe cutting carbohydrates from the diet is a good thing.
 It is never a good thing.
 Especially for athletes.
 Cutting carbohydrates from the diet can lead to poor sport performance and a lack concentration, as well as a lack of energy.
 Eating enough carbohydrates daily will ensure the teenage athlete has enough energy to support concentration, growth & development, and sport performance and recovery.

 Carbohydrate intake varies according to the type and intensity of training an athlete is involved in.
 The Food Cruncher has designed a sport nutrition plan for young athletes that lets them work out their own carbohydrate intakes using digital calculators, based on training load and volume.
 Find out more about this programme here.

 A general guide for protein intake for young athletes is around 1.2-2.0 grams per kg per day.
 This is highly variable depending on the volume of training and type of sport an athlete is involved in.
 Protein intake should be spread out across the day, which will allow for better muscular repair and recovery from exercise.